BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Results

+We note that while \emph{DeepBeat} achieves a sensitivity score of 0.8 when applied to signals of all qualities, this severely affects other metrics resulting in the lowest performance in terms of AUC and MCC.
+While \emph{DeepBeat} achieves relatively better metrics when only excellent signals are used, it covers less than 19\% of the signals in the test set in that case.
+Again, even if we consider \emph{DeepBeat} with that only signals predicted to be excellent, \textit{BayesBeat} with uncertainty threshold of 0.05 still outperforms \emph{DeepBeat} with significant margins with a coverage of over 54\%.

+It is worth highlighting that although~\citt{shen2019ambulatory} outperforms \textit{BayesBeat} and \emph{DeepBeat} when applied to the full dataset, it cannot filter out noisy signal segments which are unfit for analysis according to~\cite{elgendi2016optimal}.
+Therefore, its performance would deteriorate in conditions where large portions of the signals could be noisy and hence is unsuitable for ambulatory settings.

-Furthermore, we observe that as we filter out signals beyond selected thresholds, the performance increases significantly.
-This phenomenon indicates that signals with high noise usually results in high uncertainty scores.
-In summary, \emph{BayesBeat} consistently outperforms the state-of-the-art methods, and at the same time provides an uncertainty estimate of the results based on the signal noise, which indicates the efficacy and robustness of our proposed approach.
+Finally, we observe that simple DNN model paired with sophisticated signal processing techniques performs poorly compared to \emph{BayesBeat} and all the other baselines.
+This indicates that even sophisticated signal processing techniques are not sufficient to handle the noise present in ambulatory PPG signals.
+On the other hand, both \textit{BayesBeat} and \emph{DeepBeat} try to filter out signals that are unfit for analysis.
+Figure~\ref{fig:bayesbeat_deepbeat_compare} shows a direct comparison between \textit{BayesBeat} with bounded uncertainty score of 0.05 and \emph{DeepBeat} with only excellent signals.
+In summary, \emph{BayesBeat} outperforms the state-of-the-art methods, and at the same time provides an uncertainty estimate of the results based on the signal noise, which indicates the efficacy and robustness of our proposed approach.